bdi-lab/HyNT/README.md

 ## Reproducing Results

 We used NVIDIA RTX A6000 and NVIDIA GeForce RTX 3090 for all our experiments.

-We provide the checkpoints we used to produce the link prediction results, relation prediction results, and numeric value prediction results on HN-WK, HN-YG, HN-FB, and HN-FB-S. The checkpoints we used to produce the link prediction results on WD50K and WikiPeople<sup>$\mathbf{-}$</sup> are also provided.
+We provide the checkpoints to produce the link prediction, relation prediction, and numeric value prediction results on HN-WK, HN-YG, HN-FB, and HN-FB-S. The checkpoints are also provided for the link prediction results on WD50K and WikiPeople<sup>$\mathbf{-}$</sup>.
+If you want to use the checkpoints, place the unzipped checkpoint folder in the same directory with the codes.

-You can download the checkpoints in https://drive.google.com/file/d/1EUg7n5vsfnrT-R0B6851y7RJvjeWYTyo/view?usp=sharing.
+You can download the checkpoints from https://drive.google.com/file/d/1EUg7n5vsfnrT-R0B6851y7RJvjeWYTyo/view?usp=sharing.

-For usage, place the unzipped checkpoint folder in the same directory with the codes.

 The commands to reproduce the results in our paper: